Skip to main content

 Result Analysis

-Use Camera to Publish Images
+Using Camera to Publish Images

-The terminal output during the execution is as follows:
+The terminal output shows the following logs:

 [example-3] [WARN] [1655093196.041759782] [example]: Create ai msg publisher with topic_name: hobot_dnn_detection